cloud-elements/devportal/docs/guides/elements/auth.md

 #### OAuth 1.0 Authentication JSON

-The JSON used to authenticate an element instance looks like this:
+The JSON used to authenticate an element instance looks like:

 ```json
 {